henrycatalinismith/11tysass/readme.md

 Double check your code against the example at the top of this readme.
 Each entry in the `files` array should have a line like `outFile: "style.css"`.

+### `plugin-error`

+This error code is generated when one of your [`plugins`][#plugins] throws an error while processing your rendered CSS.
+This errors aren't bugs in 11tysass, but rather some kind of problem with your CSS post-processing code.
+If you get stuck, it's okay to open an issue here anyway and ask for help!

 ## Contributing

 [Contributor Covenant v2.0]